cjmet/AhMediaPlayer/README.md

 - [ ] Implement the Interfaces and Repository Pattern.

 * ### Music Library Web API
 - [x] Implement the Interfaces and Repository Pattern.
 - [x] Add an API Project to the solution
-- [ ] Develop basic API to match basic functionality of Music Library
+- [x] Develop basic API to match basic functionality of Music Library
   - [x] Basic Playlist API
-  - [ ] Basic Song API
+  - [x] Basic Song API
-  - [ ] Basic CRUD API
+  - [x] Basic CRUD API  (Songlist 1 is partially restricted, for internal use.)
 - [ ] Playlist Validation
 - [ ] Song Validation
 - [ ] Orphaned Songs from Playlist API
-- [ ] Program Logic of Locking Playlist 1 as internal "All Songs" Playlist"?
-Does this go in the Program Logic, API, Interface, or Repository?
+- [x] API Locking Playlist 1 as internal "All Songs" Playlist".
+This is only locked in the API.

 <br>

 ## Project Requirements (Pick 3 or more)
 - [x] Async Task